mariloutb/docs/dapper-tutorial.net/pages/documentations/dapper/transaction.md

 ## TransactionScope

-Begin a new transaction scope before starting the connection
+Begin a new transaction scope before starting the connection.

 ```csharp
 // using System.Transactions;